Hugs-for-Bugs/hackathon-project/README.md

 -  the ability to change location.

 How to start?
-You need to install using pip bs4, lxml, pytelegrambotapi, dotenv packages, create .env and write there token (BOT_TOKEN) values and database path (DATABASE), and then run with python run.py
+You need to install using pip bs4, lxml, pytelegrambotapi, dotenv packages, create .env and write there token (BOT_TOKEN) and database path (DATABASE), and then run with python run.py